bb220/ai-first-prototype/README.md

-# 🧪 AI-first application prototype
+# 🧪 AI-first Application Prototype

 An AI-first application prototype with a conversational interface.
 This project includes a modern full-stack architecture with: